Introduction

 Plotting BIC Scores

-We can plot out the BIC scores that were tested and see that the variable model tends to have lower BIC, and the lowest point occurs for a two cluster model.
+We can plot out the BIC scores that were tested and see that the variable model tends to have the best BIC, and the highest point occurs for a two cluster model.

 plot(mod, what = "BIC")